schellingb/wajic/README.md

 Check the [WebGL sample](https://wajic.github.io/samples/?WebGL) for how to set up a canvas and render something.

+### Coroutines

+Coroutines allows execution to suspend (yield back to the browser) or switch between function contexts.
+It can be used to suspend a running program mid-function (wait for time to pass or until the next animation frame) or to emulate threads.

+Check the [Coroutine sample](https://wajic.github.io/samples/?Coroutine) and the implementation in [wajic_coro.h](wajic_coro.h).

+If you don't use WAjicUp, you will need to run another step of wasm-opt with the following command:

+`wasm-opt --asyncify Coroutine.wasm -o Coroutine.wasm`

 ## Notes

 ### Files in this Repository